fornacif/summit-emea-tl07/README.md

 Using Chrome, log in to AEM Author at http://localhost:4502/
 * User name: admin
 * Password: admin

+### Content package
+Install content package which contains some assets.

 ### Developer Tools
 #### Index Manager